Los Angeles Philharmonic: 2009–present

-Gustavo Dudamel began his official tenure as music director of the Los Angeles Philharmonic in 2009 with concerts at both the Hollywood Bowl (¡Bienvenido Gustavo!) on October 3, 2009 and the Inaugural Gala at Walt Disney Concert Hall on October 8, 2009.
-In 2010 and 2011, Dudamel and the LA Phil received the Morton Gould Award for Innovative Programming by the American Society of Composers, Authors and Publishers (ASCAP).
-In 2012, Dudamel and the orchestra won the first place Award for Programming Contemporary Music by ASCAP.
+Dudamel began his official tenure as music director of the Los Angeles Philharmonic in 2009 with concerts at both the Hollywood Bowl (¡Bienvenido Gustavo!) on October 3, 2009 and the Inaugural Gala at Walt Disney Concert Hall on October 8, 2009.
+In 2010 and 2011, Dudamel and the LA Phil received the Morton Gould Award for Innovative Programming by the American Society of Composers, Authors and Publishers (ASCAP), and in 2012 Dudamel and the orchestra won the first place Award for Programming Contemporary Music by ASCAP.

-In 2012, Dudamel, the Los Angeles Philharmonic and the Simón Bolívar Symphony Orchestra of Venezuela performed all nine of Mahler's symphonies over the course of three weeks in Los Angeles and one week in Caracas, "a mammoth tribute to the composer," and "an unprecedented conducting feat for the conductor."
-That same year, the orchestra launched a three-year project to present the Mozart/Da Ponte operas, directed by Christopher Alden, with each designed in collaboration with famous architects (sets) and clothing designers (costumes).
+In 2012, Dudamel, the Los Angeles Philharmonic and the Simón Bolívar Symphony Orchestra of Venezuela performed all nine of Mahler's symphonies over three weeks in Los Angeles and one week in Caracas.
+The project was described as both "a mammoth tribute to the composer" and "an unprecedented conducting feat for the conductor."
+That same year, the orchestra launched a three-year project to present the Mozart/Da Ponte operas, directed by Christopher Alden with each designed in collaboration with famous architects (sets) and clothing designers.
 The series launched in 2012 with Frank Gehry and Rodarte designing Don Giovanni and continued in 2013 with Jean Nouvel and Azzedine Alaïa designing Le Nozze di Figaro.
 In 2014, the featured designers for the Così fan tutte production were Zaha Hadid and Hussein Chalayan.

 In October 2011, Dudamel was named Gramophone Artist of the Year.
 In 2012, Dudamel and the LA Phil were awarded a Grammy award for Best Orchestral Performance for their recording of Brahms' Fourth Symphony.
 Dudamel was also named Musical America's 2013 Musician of the Year.

+The LA Phil's Centennial celebration featured all three of its living music directors: Zubin Mehta (Conductor Emeritus), Esa-Pekka Salonen (Conductor Laureate), and Gustavo Dudamel (Music & Artistic Director).
+They shared the stage at Walt Disney Concert Hall on October 24, 2019, the orchestra's actual 100th anniversary, according to the LA Phil.
+Each director led a specific program, culminating in a world premiere From Space I Saw Earth for three conductors by Daníel Bjarnason.
 In 2020 and 2021, Dudamel and the LA Phil were awarded consecutive Grammy awards for Best Orchestral Performance for their recordings of Andrew Norman's Sustain (2020), and for the collected symphonies of Charles Ives (2021).